apache/nuttx/configs/samd20-xplained/README.txt

        This is clearly some issue with initializing, un-initializing, and then re-initializing.
 If you want to fix this, patches are quite welcome.

+    STATUS/ISSUES:

+    1. The FLASH waistates is set to 2 (see include/board.h).
+According to the data sheet, it should work at 1 but I sometimes see crashes when the waitstates are set to one (about half of the time) (2014-2-18).

+    2. Garbage appears on the display sometimes after a reset (maybe 20% of the time) or after a power cycle (less after a power cycle).
+I don't understand the cause of of this but most of this can be eliminated by simply holding the the reset button longer and releasing it cleanly (then it fails maybe 5-10% of the time, mabe because of button chatter?)
+(2014-2-18).

+       - The garbage is not random:  It is always the same.
+       - This is not effected by BAUD rate.
+Curiously, the same garbage appears at different BAUD settings implying that this may not even be clock related???
+       - The program seems to be running normally, just producing bad output.